Lauren Steadman: Background, career highlights, quotes

 Born without a right forearm, Steadman made an instant mark on her new sport; within a year of heading away from the pool, she was already a paratri European champion, a title she has now won seven times.

-There have also been three world titles during that time, the latest being won on the Gold Coast in 2018.
-But her most recent triumph is probably the one she holds most dear – winning Paralympic gold in Tokyo in August 2021, a particular sweet moment after a mistake in the race at Rio 2016 cost her a likely gold medal.
+There were also three world titles during that time, the last on the Gold Coast in 2018.
+But her biggest triumph was winning Paralympic gold in Tokyo in August 2021, a particular sweet moment after a mistake in the race at Rio 2016 cost her a likely gold medal.
 Those demons have been exorcised.

 A household name thanks to her appearance on Strictly Come Dancing and Celebrity SAS: Who Dares Wins, this psychology graduate (who also holds a Masters in business and management) is the highest-profile ambassador for paratri – and one whose trophy cabinet is second to none.